Outlook is Not Connecting to Exchange Server? Fix it Quickly

 Disable the Work Offline Setting

-In the Outlook client choose Send/Receive option from the top ribbon.
+In the Outlook client, choose the Send/Receive option from the top ribbon.

-Remove External Add-ins if Outlook is Not Connecting to Exchange Server
+Remove External Add-ins if Outlook is Not Connecting to the Exchange Server

 Here are the steps.

-- In the Add-ins in the left pane and in Manage select the add-in type you want then click Go…
+• In the Add-ins in the left pane select Manage, select the add-in type you want, then click Go…

 Conclusion

-Here we saw why Outlook is not connecting to the Exchange Server and the steps to fix it.
-Using the precise repairing steps given in the tutorial
+Here, we saw why Outlook is not connecting to the Exchange Server and the steps to fix it.
+Using the precise repair steps given in the tutorial

-If an Exchange to Outlook connection is a recurring problem then it is better to take your services to the cloud.
-The SysTools Exchange to Office Migration software can help you perform this change in the easiest manner.
+If an Exchange to Outlook connection is a recurring problem, then it is better to take your services to the cloud.
+The SysTools Exchange to Office Migration software can help you perform this change most efficiently.